How to start a dog walking business 2021

 This business venture is great for lovers of dogs and for people that prefer to be around animals rather than humans.
 You also get to enjoy the great outdoors and get exercise.

-In 2020 the current average price a dog walker in London charges per dog per hour is £17.
-The first £11,500 is tax free.
-If you break that financial barrier, then you must get national insurance and pay taxes on your income among other items.
+In 2020 the current average price a dog walker in London charges per dog hour is £17.
+The first £11,500 is tax-free.
+If you break that financial barrier, then you must get national insurance and pay taxes on your income, among other items.

 Who uses a dog walking business?

-By operating a dog walking business, you will be filling the need of many dog owners that just do not have the time to properly care for their canine friend due to business and social affairs.
+By operating a dog walking business, you will provide a service that is in demand by many dog owners that just do not have the time to properly care for their canine friend due to business and social affairs.
 Even for those in lockdown, but working remotely, they do not always have the time to break away from their online commitments.
-They need help with their dog in making sure they are properly taken care of by taking them out for walks and letting them run and play along with disposing of their waste.
+They need help with their dog in making sure they are properly taken care of by taking them out for walks and letting them run and play, along with disposing of their waste.

 How do I start a dog walking business?